geoo89/kidchameleon-tiledextension/README.md

 provided in this repository might need to be modified depending on which version of the disassembly you are using, see next section.)

-This Tiled extension uses external compression tools which need to be set up.
 Launch Tiled, and open the project `kidchameleon.tiled-project` using _Project -> Open Project_ from the menu.

+If you're using Tiled >= 1.7, you will see a pop-up indicating that this project uses scripted extensions.
+Click "Enable extensions".

+If you're using Tiled >= 1.5, no further setup is needed.
+Otherwise, some external compression tools need to be set up, as follows:
 Now from the menu choose _File -> Commands -> Edit Commands_.
 Navigate
 to the tab _Project commands_, and you will see a pre-populated list of three compression commands: `kc_compress`, `kc_compress_blocks`, `kc_decompress`.